 Programs and Therapies

-Our mission is to treat individuals and support their families across the lifespan
+Our mission is to treat individuals and support their families across the lifespan.

-The Lurie Center clinical model combines evaluation and treatment by physicians, psychologists, and nurse practitioners in collaboration with other professionals involved in the individual’s care, including educational consultants, speech-language pathologists, and physical and occupational therapists.
+The Lurie Center clinical model combines evaluation and treatment by physicians, psychologists, and nurse practitioners in collaboration with other professionals involved in the individual’s care, including educational consultants, behavioral consultants, speech-language pathologists, and physical and occupational therapists.
 Our unique approach is applied not only to diagnosis but also to identifying the most appropriate interventions and therapies for each patient’s special needs.
 The multidisciplinary model further offers the opportunity for the care team to more effectively communicate and learn from each other to improve complex clinical care.

 Our goal is to provide services for individuals across the lifespan at our Lexington clinic or through referral to other resources.

 Evaluation and Services Overview